jamesakidd/week12rules/Week 12 Server Rules.md

 # Week 12 Server Rules

+This is a list of the most important rules, but is incomplete.
+Please see full rules, as well as many helpful guides on our [Discord](https://discord.gg/week12).

 1. ### **No Raiding**:
    - This server is PvE with PvP zones and always **NO RAID**.
    - Stealing items from players, inventories, bases, vehicles or body bags is strictly prohibited, even if they appear abandoned.